Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality

 \fi \ABSTRACT{ Utilizing randomized experiments to evaluate the effect of short-term treatments on the short-term outcomes has been well understood and become the golden standard in industrial practice.
-However, as service systems become increasingly dynamical and personalized, much focus is shifting toward maximizing long-term cumulative outcomes, such as \emph{customer lifetime value}, through \emph{lifetime exposure to interventions}.
-To bridge this gap, we investigate the randomized experiments within dynamical systems modeled as Markov Decision Processes (MDPs).
-Our goal is to assess the impact of treatment and control policies on long-term cumulative rewards from relatively short-term observations.
-We first develop optimal inference techniques for assessing the effects of general treatment patterns.
-Furthermore, recognizing that many real-world treatments tend to be fine-grained and localized for practical efficiency and operational convenience, we then propose methods to harness this \emph{localized} structure by sharing information on the non-targeted states.
-Our new estimator effectively overcomes the variance lower bound for general treatments while matching the more stringent lower bound incorporating the local treatment structure.
-Furthermore, our estimator can optimally achieve a \emph{linear} reduction with the number of test arms for a major part of the variance.
-Finally, we explore scenarios with perfect knowledge of the control arm and design estimators that further improve inference efficiency.
+However, as service systems become increasingly dynamical and personalized, much focus is shifting toward maximizing long-term outcomes, such as \emph{customer lifetime value}, through \emph{lifetime exposure to interventions}.
+Our goal is to assess the impact of treatment and control policies on long-term outcomes from relatively short-term observations, such as those generated by A/B testing.
+A key managerial observation is that many practical treatments are \emph{local}, affecting only targeted states while leaving other parts of the policy unchanged.
+This paper rigorously investigates whether and how such locality can be exploited to improve estimation of long-term effects in Markov Decision Processes (MDPs), a fundamental model of dynamic systems.
+We first develop optimal inference techniques for general A/B testing in MDPs and establish corresponding efficiency bounds.
+We then propose methods to harness the \emph{localized} structure by sharing information on the non-targeted states.
+Our new estimator can achieve a \emph{linear} reduction with the number of test arms for a major part of the variance without sacrificing unbiasedness.
+It also matches a tighter variance lower bound that accounts for locality.
+Furthermore, we extend our framework to a broad class of \emph{differentiable estimators}, which encompasses many widely used approaches in practice.
+We show that all such estimators can benefit from variance reduction through information sharing without increasing their bias.
+Together, these results provide both theoretical foundations and practical tools for conducting efficient experiments in dynamic service systems with local treatments.

 }